JDixonCS/Document-Classification/README.md

 # License
 The repository is licensed under the MIT License.

-# Contributors
+# Acknowledgements
-- Jose Dixon; Department of Computer Science, Morgan State University; Baltimore, Maryland (First Author)
+This work and project is supported by Morgan State University Division of Research and Development and the NIST PREP program.
 - Dr. Md Mahmudur Rahman; Department of Computer Science, Morgan State University; Baltimore, Maryland (Research Mentor)
 - Dr. Ian Soboroff; Retrieval Group, National Institute of Standards and Technology; Gaithersburg, Maryland (Project Mentor)